coldfusioncsr/mega/README.md

 ## Admins
 are expected to lead by example, communicate, coordinate, help entire crew to earn more cars, parts over winnings.
 - g1 ops, to keep active players in, inactive/naughty members out
-- g2 ops, to help members to be eligible for WEC, and remind members to attend WEC in time.
+- g2 ops, to help members build an elite tuner car eligible for WEC, and remind members to attend 5 rounds of WEC in time.
 - g3 ops, to survey and measure for best wildcard time to maximize RPs, to help and remind members to collect and donate tokens in time.

 ### Backlog
 1. inner-crew swap
-2. the most WEC wins we had is 784.
-To win 900 WEC races.
+2. the most races of WEC we won is 832.
+To win 900 races of WEC.

 ## Other resources
 - https://csr2racers.com/2020/01/11/all-the-csr2-cars-with-tune-and-shift-pattern-for-the-best-time/, https://www.allclash.com/csr2-all-cars-best-tuning-chart/